 Here are some ways to stay safe while having fun:

 Distance makes the heart grow fonder when you’re using it to help everyone stay healthy and well.
-Stay about six feet from other people to prevent spreading germs — or catching them yourself.
+Keep your distance to prevent spreading germs — or catching them yourself.

 Regularly use hand sanitizer and wash your hands for 20 seconds.
 When paying for goods or services, make cashless payments whenever possible.
 And do your best to avoid touching things others may have come into contact with, like counters, railings, and gas pumps.